SCRA State Laws: Comprehensive Guide for Legal Compliance

 Cal.
 Mil. & Vet.
 Code §§ 400 to 409.13

-Relief Act protections are extended to National Guard members, or reservists called or ordered into full-time active state service by the governor or into active federal service by the President.
-California Senate Bill 1311, or the Military and Veteran Consumer Protection Act of 2022, took effect last January 1, 2023.
-It expands servicemembers’ rights to terminate vehicle leases if moved more than 100 miles from their current station.
+National Guard members or reservists called into full-time active state service by the governor or the president are given protections.
+The Military and Veteran Consumer Protection Act of 2022, or Senate Bill 1311, was enacted on January 1, 2023.
+This law expands military members’ rights to terminate vehicle leases if they move over 100 miles from their current station.

 Colorado